EBFA Matches Called Off Due To Weather

 The Referee has the final decision for the suitability of the pitch at the time of kick-off.

-Cup and plate matches have priority over all other league and friendly matches.
+competition matches have priority over all other league and friendly matches.
 If a cup or plate match is moved to another pitch at short notice then the kick-off times of any league fixtures allocated to that pitch can be moved by up to 1 hour or the league fixtures shall be postponed in accordance with these guidelines.

 Teams shall agree the date of the rearranged fixture which shall be notified to the divisional secretary within 3 days otherwise the divisional secretary will rearrange for the fixture to be played on the next available fixture date for both teams which could be the following Saturday.